optus23/Game-Tutorial---Research-Project/docs/index.md

 Well, those four questions sound very simple but, there's a lot to explain and the player must think that information about every single action in a few milliseconds.

 (place Hotline Maimi gif)

+And you could think, in Chess the player don't has to think faster than the others to win.
+Yes, but that's not the point.
+In chess you can prepare the strategy with time, but the basic mechanics of that strategy (Queen movement, Tower movement, etc) have to be thought as faster as you can to resolve it in your mind and improve you strategy.

 Let's talk about the learning curve.
 To teach player your game mechanics it's necessary to situate him in the context, for example if you are going to use the "crouch and shot" connected mechanic in the minute 50, why are you going to show player at the beginning with all the rest of the mechanics?
 That doesn't make sense, the player will make a mess.
 So, theach him gradualy, step by step introducin him with no hurries.